teryror/bflru/README.md

 The LUT also grows impractically fast as the cache size increases.
 If you reach a point where the copies required for the current approach become too expensive, a very similar FSM technique can be used, where new states are determined with bitwise operations, rather than a table.
+That is the approach used for the 8- and 16-element versions.